XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 TODO: Validate these numbers as they may be slightly low for trust lines.
 For example, in addition to the above data, trust lines require two directory entries for low/high nodes that get created for each trust line (i.e., for each RippleState object).
 This creates two root objects, each 98 bytes, adding 196 bytes in total per unique issuer/holder.
 Conversely, for CFTs, the page structure allows for up to 32 issuances to be held by a single token holder while only incurring around 102 bytes for a CFTokenPage.
 Thus, every time an account wants to hold a new token, the current Trustline implementation would require _at least_ 430 bytes every time.
 If we imagine a single account holding 20 tokens, CFTs would require ~1040 bytes, whereas trust lines would require ~8,600 bytes!

+# Appendix 2: `CFTokenIssuanceID` construct options
+There have been several options in how to construct the CFTokenIssuanceID:
+## Problem: Hash by issuer address and currency code (conventional approach)
+This is the conventional way of constructing an identifier, as the token holder can directly submit the transaction after knowing the issuer and the currency they want to use.
+However, if this is implemented, it means that after the issuer destorys/burns the token, they can re-issue the token with the same currency, resulting in the same `CFTokenIssuanceID`.
+This behavior can be misleading to token holders who have held onto the first iteration of the token rather than the re-issued one(since both iterations have the same `CFTokenIssuanceID`).
+In real world use cases(especially finance), after a fungible token is burnt, it should not be possible to re-create it, and absolutely not with the same identifier.

+## Option A: Currency array and limit the number of CFT issuances
+This approach still constructs `CFTokenIssuanceID` by hashing the issuer address and currency code.
+But in an effort to solve the re-creatable `CFTokenIssuanceID` problem, the issuer stores an array of CFT currency codes that have been issued out.
+In this way, every time the issuer issues a new CFT, the ledger checks whether the currency code has already be used, and if so, the transaction fails.
+However, the problem with this approach is that the ledger would need to iterate through the currency array everytime the account attempts to issue a CFT, which would be unsustainable if the issuer can issue up to an unbounded number of CFTs.
+Hence, we impose a limit on the total number of CFTs that an account can issue(proposed limit is 32 CFTs).

+But, this approach is not very clean in solving the problem, and there is a limit on the number of CFTs that the account can issue, which is not ideal since we would want the issuer to issue as many CFTs as they want.

+## Option B: Construct CFTokenIssuance without currency code (current approach)
+We realized that the problem with re-creatable CFTs is due to the account/currency pair where the currency can be re-used many times after the CFT has been burnt.
+To solve this problem, the `CFTokenIssuanceID` is now constructed from two parameter: the issuer address and transaction sequence.
+Since the transaction sequence is na increasing index, `CFTokenIssuanceID` will never be re-created.
+And thus, the AssetCode/currency can be made as an optional field that's going to be used purely for metadata purposes.

+Although using this approach would mean that CFT payment transactions would no longer involve the currency code, making it inconvinient for the users, it is still an acceptable compromise.
+The ledger already has something similar - NFToken has a random identifier and uses clio for API services.

 # Implementation Notes